juju/docs/src/en/howto-vagrant-workflow.md

       interface: http
 ```

-Now that juju knows something about our service we're ready to start writing the
+Now that Juju knows something about our service we're ready to start writing the
 hooks.

 ####  Install Hook